German Chocolate Cake

 - Bake until the cakes are set and a toothpick inserted into the centers comes out clean, 25 to 30 minutes for 3 layers or 35 to 40 minutes for 2 layers.
 Cool the cakes in the pans for about 15 minutes, then turn out onto wire racks to cool completely.

-- Pour the cream and corn syrup into a medium microwave-safe bowl.
+- Make the Chocolate Glaze: Pour the cream and corn syrup into a medium microwave-safe bowl.
 Microwave on high power until boiling, about 1 minute.
 Add the chopped chocolate.
 (Alternatively, place the chocolate in a medium bowl.
 In a small saucepan, bring the cream and corn syrup to a boil and then pour it over the chocolate.)
 Let the mixture sit for 30 seconds, then whisk until smooth and glossy.
 Let the ganache cool until slightly thickened but still pourable, whisking occasionally so a film doesn't form on top, 10 to 15 minutes.
 (If it gets too thick, you can warm it in the microwave for 10 seconds, or until just pourable.)

-- For a 3 layer cake: Place 1 cake layer, rounded side down, on a cake platter.
+- Assemble and Serve: For a 3 layer cake: Place 1 cake layer, rounded side down, on a cake platter.
 Using a metal spatula, spread ⅓ of the coconut-pecan frosting over the layer.
 Add the second layer, rounded side down; spread with ⅓ of the frosting.
 Add the third layer, rounded side up; spread with remaining frosting, leaving the sides of the cake unfrosted.
 For a 2-layer cake, follow the same procedure but spread half of the frosting over the bottom layer and the remaining half over the top layer.
 Prepare the chocolate glaze and drizzle it over the top of the cake, letting it drip down the sides.
 Cut the cake with a small, very-sharp serrated knife, using a sawing motion and wiping the knife clean (carefully!) between slices.

 - Make-Ahead/Freezing Instructions: The cake can be made up to two days ahead of time and stored in a cake dome at room temperature.
 The cake layers can also be frozen without the frosting for up to 3 months.
 Let them cool completely, wrap them individually in plastic wrap, and then in foil.
 Thaw overnight on the countertop before assembling and frosting the cake.